 I tried basic authentication using Nginx

-Last time, we used apache to perform basic authentication.
-In my previous blog, I announced that I would use basic authentication with nginx, so in this article I would like to write about how to set up basic authentication with nginx.
-This time as well, I would like to use Vagrant to introduce everything from installing nginx to setting up a virtual host and how to perform basic authentication.
-I hope you will keep scrolling until the end.
+Last time, we used Apache to set up basic authentication.
+In my last blog post, I mentioned that I would also use basic authentication with nginx, so in this article I would like to write about how to set up basic authentication with nginx.
+As always, I will use vagrant to show you everything from installing nginx to setting up a Virtualhost and setting up basic authentication.
+I hope you will scroll down to the end

 Environment and version used this time